-Level 1 & 2 (Grades 3-6) - Be sure to review section 4306 general instructions.
-Project must have at least two (2) of the skills/techniques required for the HTDC Level 1 project work.
+Grades 3-6 - Review section 4306 general instructions.
+Project must have at least two (2) skills/techniques identified as appropriate for the ADC Level 1 or Level 2 project work.
+Some classes have specific skills/techniques which must be incorporated into the exhibit.
 See sample technique cards for some of the HTDC techniques.

-- 43. Simple Sewn Stuffed animal, doll or puppet with both hand and machine stitching techniques.
-Focused on showing technique mastery/what was learned constructing the finished product. - 44.
-Decorative Textile Technique: Skill techniques(s) being mastered/learned screen printing, transfer printing, fabric pens, tie dye, batik, stenciling, block printing or a similar method applied to a textile foundation such as a piece of clothing (shirt/apron/accessory/etc.), home décor (wall-hanging/picture/pillow/rug/pillowcase/etc.) purchased or sewn by the exhibitor.
-Any skill technique listed in classes 45-48 are not to be exhibited in this class.
-Focus is on the 1) mastery of one or more decorative textile technique, 2) creativity, and 3) mastery of the use of the elements and principles of design. - 45.
-Textile Fabric Creation: Skill technique(s) being mastered/learned - weaving (beading or textile), latchhook, braiding, macramé, knitting, crochet, felting, basket weaving or a combination of one of these techniques to create a textile.
-"Textile" defined as any woven, looped or felted thread or fiber.
-Textile is to be constructed into a finished end product no larger than 16" x 16" or an equal surface area (examples of equal surface area: knitted scarf 6" x 42" or a macramé plant hanger 8" x 32").
-Knitted or crocheted exhibits refer to Level 1 & 2 Mastery Sheets for specific skills/techniques.
-Focus is on 1) the mastery of one or more textile technique(s) used to produce a textile which is incorporated into an end product 2) creativity and 3) master of the use of the elements and principles of design.
+- 42. Simple Sewn Stuffed animal, doll or puppet with both hand and machine stitching techniques.
+Focused on showing technique mastery/what was learned constructing the finished product. - 43.
+Decorative Textile Technique: Skill techniques(s) being mastered/learned screen printing, transfer printing, fabric pens, tie dye, batik, stenciling, block printing or a similar method applied to a textile foundation such as a piece of clothing, fashion accessory or home décor purchased or sewn by the exhibitor.
+Any skill technique listed in classes 44-47 are not to be exhibited in this class.
+Focus is on the 1) mastery of one or more decorative textile technique, 2) creativity, and 3) mastery of the use of the elements and principles of design. - 44.
+Textile Fabric Creation: Skill technique(s) being mastered/learned weaving (beading or textile), latchhook, braiding, macramé, knitting, crochet, felting, basket weaving or a combination of one of these techniques to create a textile.
+"Textile" defined as any woven, looped or felted thread or fibre.
+Focus is on 1) the mastery of one or more defined textile technique(s) used to complete a finished product 2) creativity and 3) master of the use of the elements and principles of design.
 Examples: toy/game (rug for doll house, doll, ball, etc.), home décor (doily, table scarf, pillow, coaster, wall hanging, plant hanger, small basket, linen dish cloth, scrub, towel, pillow cover, etc.), clothing/fashion accessory (hat, scarf, purse/bag, jewelry, etc.) or similar small item.
-Any skill technique listed in classes 44, 46-49 are not to be exhibited in this class.

-- 46. Needle Art by Hand: Skill technique(s) being mastered/learned hand embroidery, counted crossstitch, needlepoint, crewel embroidery, needle punch or smocking applied to towel, pillowcase, garment, home accessory.
+Any skill technique listed in classes 43, 45-48 are not to be exhibited in this class. - 45.
+Needle Art by Hand: Skill technique(s) being mastered/learned hand embroidery, counted cross-stitch, needlepoint, crewel embroidery, needle punch or smocking applied to towel, pillowcase, garment, home accessory.
 Pictures must be framed.
+Base/foundation for needle art can be purchased or sewn by the exhibitor.
+Focus is on 1) the mastery of one or more "hand" needle art technique(s), 2) creativity, and 3) master of the use of the elements and principles of design. - 46.
+Needle Art by Machine: Simple machine embroidery, cross stitch/decorative stitches, or applique applied to small decorative items, home accessories, towel, pillowcase, garment, picture, flag, banner, windsock, etc.